Javascript is not enabled.

 • Laparoscopic adjustable gastric banding, which inserts an inflatable band that creates a gastric pouch encircling the top of the stomach.

 To qualify for Medicare coverage of bariatric procedures, you must have a body mass index of 35 or higher and at least one other condition related to obesity, such as diabetes or heart disease.
-You must also be able to show that you’ve been unsuccessful with obesity treatment in the past, such as documentation of a counseling program or an order from your doctor.
+You also need to show you’ve been unsuccessful with obesity treatment in the past, such as documentation of a counseling program or an order from your doctor.

 Medicare doesn’t cover elective cosmetic surgery, such as liposuction.